 The death of a patient is often a major event for surviving family and caregivers who may have significant needs and questions.
 Doctors sometimes take a stance that their living patients must take priority over the needs of a grieving family.
-Society has set out some legislative requirements for doctors to attend in a timely manner to matters related to a death, to help balance these competing demands.
+Government has set out some legislative requirements for medical or nurse practitioners to attend in a timely manner to matters related to a death, to help balance these competing demands.

-Certification of cause of death by the attending doctor for a person who died as a consequence of an illness
+Certification of cause of death by the attending medical or nurse practitioner for a person who died as a consequence of an illness

 The Medical Certificate of Causes of Death (“MCCD”) is a form provided by the Ministry of Health (form HP4720).
 The requirements for the completion of a MCCD are outlined in section 46B of the Burial and Cremation Act 1964.

-Section 46B relates only to situations where the doctor is satisfied that the patient died as a natural consequence of an illness and there is no indication for referral to the Coroner.
+Section 46B relates only to situations where the medical or nurse practitioner is satisfied that the patient died as a natural consequence of an illness and there is no indication for referral to the Coroner.
 Referral criteria for the Coroner are outlined separately in the Coroners Act 2006 – s13.
 If in doubt the Coroner is available by telephone 24/7 to discuss any concerns (0800 266 800)

-Section 46B(2) requires a “doctor who attended the person during the illness” to provide a doctor’s certificate for the death “immediately after the doctor learns of the death.”
+Section 46B(2) requires a “medical practitioner or a nurse practitioner who attended the person during the illness” to provide a certificate for the death “immediately after learning of the person’s death.”

-Who is the most appropriate doctor to complete the death certificate?
+Who is the most appropriate clinician to complete the death certificate?

-The requirement is that this is done by “a doctor who attended the person during the illness.”
-In practice this may be a GP, hospital doctor, locum or one of several doctors who attended the patient.
+The requirement is that this is done by “a medical practitioner or a nurse practitioner who attended the person during the illness.”
+In practice this may be a GP, nurse practitioner, hospital doctor, locum or one of several doctors who attended the patient.

-- When several doctors have attended a patient during their illness, an appropriate doctor will be one of those who has sufficient knowledge of the patient; their past medical history, and the nature of their illness.
+- When several clinicians have attended a patient during their illness, an appropriate health practitioner will be one of those who has sufficient knowledge of the patient; their past medical history, and the nature of their illness.

-- There is no provision in the Act that requires a doctor to have seen the patient within a set time frame before being able to certify death, so long as the doctor did attend during the illness.
+- There is no provision in the Act that requires a health practitioner to have seen the patient within a set time frame before being able to certify death, so long as the health practitioner did attend during the illness.

-- If the doctor who attended the patient during the illness knows that subsequently some other doctor has also attended the patient, the original doctor “must not give the certificate without taking all reasonable steps to consult the other doctor” first (section 46B(7)).
+- If the health practitioner who attended the patient during the illness knows that subsequently some other health practitioner has also attended the patient, the original health practitioner “must not give the certificate without taking all reasonable steps to consult the other health practitioner” first (section 46B(2)(b)).

 In what timeframe should a certificate be issued?

-The doctor who attended the patient during their illness must provide a certificate “immediately” after he or she learns of the death.
+The health practitioner who attended the patient during their illness must provide a certificate “immediately” after he or she learns of the death.

 - “Immediately” is not defined by the Act.
-Differences in its interpretation can be a source of tension between doctors (who have other matters to attend to) and whãnau, as well as funeral directors, who want paperwork completed as soon as possible.
+Differences in its interpretation can be a source of tension between health practitioners (who have other matters to attend to) and whãnau, as well as funeral directors, who want paperwork completed as soon as possible.

-- A separate section of the Act (discussed below) allows another doctor to sign the certificate if the attending doctor is unavailable within the 24-hour period following the death (or longer in some circumstances).
+- A separate section of the Act (discussed below) allows another health practitioner to sign the certificate if the attending health practitioner is unavailable within the 24-hour period following the death (or longer in some circumstances).
 A reasonable approach would be to complete a certificate as soon as possible within 24 hours, and to liaise with the funeral director to confirm that this suits other requirements.
 A doctor may be called upon later to justify any delay in completing the certificate.